 Since Version 1.4.0 you can expect a null value returned if an element does not exist.
-The projector will determine the type of the XPath expression and invoke the evaluation accordingly.
+The projector will determine the type of the XPath expression and invoke the evaluation accordingly whether it is a function, a node value or a node itself.
 If you want to avoid null checks, specify java.util.Optional as return type.
 If you want non existing nodes to be handled like existing empty ones, set the flag ABSENT_IS_EMPTY on projector creation.

 XPath expressions used in setters (methods with @XBWrite) are limited to absolute paths of non-ambiguous selectors.
 Functions are not allowed.
 The reason for this is to make a setter executable regardless of the current document structure, having a reproducible result.
 If you just need to change values in your DOM tree, use the @XBUpdate annotation on your method.
 This will allow full XPath syntax.

 Example: "/element1/element2/@AttributeName" This works for any setter value that is not a projection nor a collection.
 The toString() method will be used to create the attribute value.